chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

   yilinx          Generate bitstreams for Yilinx FPGAs
 ```

-## Rereleasing the gates IP
+## Rereleasing the gates ip

-We made changes to the gates IP, and now we want to have the ability to use these new updates or continue using the old changes.
+We made changes to the gates ip, and now we want to have the ability to use these new updates or continue using the old changes.
 To do this, we want to update the version number in the manifest file.
 Let's edit the Orbit.toml file's version field to contain version "1.0.0".

 Filename: Orbit.toml
 ``` toml